LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.49.1
+*Released*: 16 June 2025
+- GH Issue 796: App assay Samples > Find Derivatives in Sample Finder not working for field with special characters
+  - update getLegalIdentifier to include separator param
+  - FindDerivativesMenuItem update to allow titleCol prop to be passed in
+- GH Issue 740: Disable "Find Derivatives in Sample Finder" if grid has no rows

 ### version 6.49.0
 *Released*: 11 June 2025
 - Remove SOURCE_TYPE_KEY constant